PostHog/posthog.com/contents/blog/guardrail-metrics.md

 > **Secondary vs guardrail metric:** Guardrail metrics are a subset of secondary metrics.
 A secondary metric is a non-goal metric you monitor for either positive or negative impacts in A/B tests.
 Guardrail metrics generally monitor for **negative** impacts.

-## Why use guardrail metrics
+## Why use guardrail metrics?

-Guardrail metrics enable you to protect your overall experience and key metrics while optimizing parts of your product with A/B tests
+Guardrail metrics enable you to protect your overall experience and key metrics while optimizing parts of your product with A/B tests.

 As a developer, using guardrail metrics provides benefits like: